Update 2024-05-31: This article has been updated to use Llama-3-8B-Instruct, instead of Llama-2-70B-Chat, and the latest version of bot-with-plan.

 from pydantic import BaseModel, Field

-from gba.llm import LlamaCppClient
+from gba.client import ChatClient, Llama3Instruct, LlamaCppClient

-llama2_llm = LlamaCppClient(url="http://localhost:8080/completion", temperature=-1)
+llama3_llm = LlamaCppClient(url="http://localhost:8084/completion", temperature=-1)

-system_message = SystemMessage(content="You are a helpful assistant.")
+system_message = {"role": "system", "content": "You are a helpful assistant."}

 Basic example